QubesOS/qubes-doc/managing-os/hvm.md

 qvm-start win7 --cdrom=/dev/cdrom
 ~~~

 Next the VM will start booting from the attached CDROM device (which in the example above just happens to be a Windows 7 installation disk).
-Depending on the OS that is being installed in the VM one might be required to start the VM several times (as is the case with Windows 7 installations), because whenever the installer wants to "reboot the system" it actually shutdowns the VM and Qubes won't automatically start it.
+Depending on the OS that is being installed in the VM one might be required to start the VM several times (as is the case with Windows 7 installations), because whenever the installer wants to "reboot the system" it actually shuts down the VM and Qubes won't automatically start it.
 Several invocations of qvm-start command (as shown above) might be needed.

 [![r2b1-win7-installing.png](/attachment/wiki/HvmCreate/r2b1-win7-installing.png)](/attachment/wiki/HvmCreate/r2b1-win7-installing.png)